antwon99/reasonbot/README.md

 - Tactical – Shows how the target undermines their own cause
 - Psychologically aware – Disarms, reframes, and exposes contradictions
-- Summoned only when tagged – You control where it speaks
+- Summoned only when tagged – You control where it speaks.
+No unsolicited advice to strangers
 - Clean & intentional – No spam.
 No noise.
-Just scalpel logic.
+Just scalpel logic

 ---